Odawara: Education

-Odawara has 25 public elementary schools and 12 public middle schools operated by the city government.
-The city has four public high schools operated by the Kanagawa Prefectural Board of Education, and the prefecture also operates one special education school for the handicapped.
-The city has one private elementary school, one private middle school and two private high schools.
-A private junior college, the Odawara Women's Junior College is located within Odawara.
+Odawara has 25 public elementary schools and 12 public middle schools operated by the city government, and four public high schools operated by the Kanagawa Prefectural Board of Education.
+The prefecture also operates one special education school for the handicapped.

+Odawara also has one private elementary school, one private middle school, two private high schools, and a private junior college, the Odawara Women's Junior College.